pottereric/pottereric.github.com/_posts/2015-11-21-Increment-and-Decrement-Deep-Dive.markdown

 Recently a read a blog post by Eric Lippert about the top ten things he wished had been designed differently for C#.
 If you have not read it, [you can find it here.](http://www.informit.com/articles/article.aspx?p=2425867) It is worth reading in its entirety.
 The section that got me thinking was "#3: I rate plus-plus a minus-minus".
-In it, he makes some very solid points about dislike of the increment and decrement operators.
+In it, he makes some very solid points about his dislike of the increment and decrement operators.
 Firstly he points out that the increment operator can easily be replaced with "x += 1;".
 More importantly, he shows that the increment operator has two purposes, to return a value and alter the value of the variable.
 So by it's very definition, the expression has a side effect.

 But the following statement is the one that grabbed my attention.